 Checks and balances for medical technology are very important.
 Devices such as insulin pumps must be thoroughly tested and reviewed before being approved for use.
 Companies must be held accountable for their customer service and providing proper education to their clients.

 Please understand that diabetes is terrifying.
+Insulin and lack of insulin can be deadly.
 Insulin pumps are simply helpful tools that allow our loved ones to live full and healthy lives.
 We need more access and understanding not more fear of something that is already well regulated.